 My son goes to free school, so he doesn’t have homework.
-My boyfriend’s two daughters who live with us part-time attend public school.
+My roommate’s two daughters who live with us part-time attend public school.
 To say they have some homework would be a serious understatement.
 When they’re at our house, all that’s happening is homework.
 Homework has taken over the house and most of our time.
 The weekends aren’t as much fun anymore.
 Everyone gets cranky and upset.

 None of this homework going on, by the way, is in anyway related to actual learning.
 If the kids wanted to learn this stuff, if they wanted to do the work, it’d be a different story.

 However, the kids aren’t learning about topics they’re interested in, they’re just struggling to get what the teacher wants to see down on paper.
 Homework at our house is all about figuring out ways to force the kids to do it.
 This create jail warden parents.
 Parents who force their kids to do what the school says to do at all costs.
 What it doesn’t create are kids who are learning, or even interested in learning.

 I have A LOT more to say about the homework issue, but for now I’ll just say, thanks schools for making our weekends so awesome!

 We’ve got parents hitting their kids and taking away their child’s one passion.
 We’ve got parents believing (or at least acting like they believe) that their kids aren’t smart and capable.
 We’ve got parents who don’t stick up for their kids, but instead accept what some random teacher (who has known them how long?) says about them.
 We’ve got parents forcing their kids to sit for hours during their free-time, free-time that even adults get from work, to do homework that kids don’t want to do and don’t learn from.